-The sprinters reacted and heading into the final straight, Cavendish, who has won 25 Tour stages, collided with Orica GreenEdge's Australia rider Gerrans and both of them crashed to the ground.
+The sprinters reacted and heading into the final straight, Cavendish collided with Orica GreenEdge's Australia rider Gerrans and both of them crashed to the ground.

 Team Sky's Chris Froome, who is the defending champion, finished safely in sixth place.
 Team-mate Geraint Thomas was 17th, with the fourth Briton Simon Yates 61st, all given the same time behind Giant-Shimano's Kittel.

 Brailsford said: "The first stage of the Tour is about getting through unscathed; Froomey finished sixth.
 Job completed."